stanz7/clothly/README.md

 <h1>Clothly</h1>

-<h4>Problem</h4>
+<h2> HackNYU 2018 Winner! </h2>
+<h4><b> The Problem</b></h4>
 <p>
-Clothing end up not being deployed correctly to locations due to poor communication between donors and organizations.
-Clothing should be donated instead of being thrown out because it takes up too much landfill space or clothing just doesn’t get recycled.
+Clothing ends up being deployed incorrectly to charitable locations due to poor communication between donors and organizations.
+Clothing should be donated instead of being thrown out because it takes up landfill space that could go to something more appropriate.
+Used clothing can be used to alleviate survivors of natural disasters as well as the less fortunate.
 EPA estimates 3.8 billion pounds of textile waste recycled, accounts only 15% of all waste, leaving for 85% of all clothing being left in landfills or in other words, wasted.
 According to a recent study from 2017 Giving Report, "when asked which fundraising concept donors would most like use, donors responded that 66% would prefer a mobile app that would automate the donation process."
 </p>
 <p>
 Clothing donation boxes are unreliable in that some of these are misleading and the clothing doesn’t actually get donated but sold to distributor or foreign countries.